iwantmyname/blog/preview/2014-05-10-Platforms-for-building-restaurant-websites.md

 ###Don't forget about the new gTLDs

 Finding the perfect domain name can be just as important as building a great site.
-But if you can't get a good .COM, there are a bunch of [new top-level domains](https://iwantmyname.com/domains/new-gtld-domain-extensions) coming out for restaurant sites, including:
+But if you can't get a good .COM, there are a bunch of [new top-level domains](https://iwantmyname.com/domains/new-gtld-domain-extensions) (TLD) coming out for restaurant sites, including:

 + [.CAFE](https://iwantmyname.com/domains/dot-cafe)
 + [.EAT](https://iwantmyname.com/domains/dot-eat)
 + [.FOOD](https://iwantmyname.com/domains/dot-food)
 + [.KITCHEN](https://iwantmyname.com/domains/dot-kitchen) - out now
 + [.PIZZA](https://iwantmyname.com/domains/dot-pizza)

+Pre-orders are open now, so get your restaurant's name on the list before they open to the public.